 Does an LLC count as a business license?

 No, an LLC and a business license are two different things.
+But wait, what is an LLC?
 A limited liability corporation, or LLC, is the type of business you run.
 A business license is a governmental document giving you permission to open and operate a business.

 An LLC is distinguished from other business entities, like a sole proprietorship or C corporation.
 The business entity that you identify as determines what kind of annual income tax reports you need to file.
 LLCs usually need to be renewed every one to two years.

 Your business license allows you to proceed with selling products, and comes in handy if you ever need to defend yourself from frivolous lawsuits.
 Depending on where you run your business, a business license usually needs to be renewed every two to four years.

 Do I need a sellers permit for eCommerce?